nickalai/Elixir/Blog-Format.md

 ## Subtitle here.

 Sample Text of we're going do in this post.
-Follow this formatting for all posts.
+We will be follow this format for all posts.

 1. Steps